link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

  - Bluetooth Connection shall be used for the control of the motors

- - Servo motors to help navigate the tennis ball collector
+ - DC motors to help navigate the tennis ball collector

 # Hardware Block Diagram